dmcglinn/quant_methods/lessons/git_introduction.md

 http://www.nano-editor.org/dist/v2.2/NT/nano-2.2.6.zip
 Unzip the file and paste the files that have either a .exe or .dll extension in the directory: C:/Windows/System/
-Now try to call nano from the terminal, it should work.
+Now try to call nano from the terminal, if it still does not work then I suggest that you follow the install instructions at: http://software-carpentry.org/v5/setup.html for Python and the Software Carpentry Installer which will add nano to your system.

 ### Mac Users
 Your OS may ship with the nano text editor.
 To examine if it is already